GrzegorzMeller/AlgorithmsForMassiveData/README.md

 OCULAR_DISEASE_AUGMENTATION.ipynb - downloads preprocessed images from google drive and augments them by applying random zoom/rotations/brightness on minority classes.
 After applying augmentations it again saves the file to Google Drive.

-**Training Folder description** - contains several experiments, each notebook trains the model  on a  different slice of the dataset.
+**Training Folder description** - contains several experiments, each notebook trains the model  on a  different slice of the dataset\
 OCULAR_DISEASE_RECOGNITION_N_C.ipynb - training the model to detect between normal fundus and cataract.

 OCULAR_DISEASE_RECOGNITION_N_C_M.ipynb - training the model to detect between normal fundus, cataract, and myopia.